RocketChat/docs-old/bots/bots-faq/README.md

 Bots (aka Chatbots) are pieces of software that provide automated messaging in a chat platform.
 They are useful for running scripted interactions to provide support, conversational workflow or on-boarding and can be integrated with external services.
-In Rocket.Chat, each bot has a user account that it logs in with just like a human.
-We give these users a `bot` role so that its nature is obvious to other users and it can have specific permissions.
+In Rocket.Chat, each bot has an account that it logs in with just like normal accounts, using an username and a password.
+Their accounts have a specific type that differentiate them from normal user accounts.
+That way bots with different responsibilities can have different roles.

 ## What kinds of bots work with Rocket.Chat?